utp216/BerryCloud/README.md

 # ownCloud server on your RaspberryPI2
-* Redis cache
+*Redis cache
-* Fail2ban
-* Apache2
-* MySql
+*Php7
+*Fail2ban
+*Apache2
+*ClamAv (anti virus, app can be found in the ownCloud app section) *LVM2
+*Webmin
+*MySql (random password generated)
-* Libre Office Writer
+*Libre Office Writer
+*2 GB swapfile
-* Much more, see the setup.sh and other scripts
+*Possibility to use an external USB device as ROOT partition *Much more, see the setup.sh and other scripts

-Base OS: ubuntu core 15.04 with apt-get package manager (NOTE THIS IS NOT SNAPPY CORE)
+Base OS: Ubuntu Core 15.04 with apt-get package manager

 # How to:

 1. Download Ubuntu Core 15.04 RaspberryPI2 .img: https://waaromzomoeilijk.com/index.php/s/IcpQKfr1HCK1AG8

+1.1 Unpacking, see below!

 2. Write .img to sdcard see this page: https://www.raspberrypi.org/documentation/installation/installing-images/

-3. Boot RaspberryPI2 with the newly made sdcard
+3. Boot RaspberryPI2 with the newly made SD card

 4. login with ocadmin///owncloud (Connected to monitor with keyboard)

 5. Follow the instructions

 6. For now only use Rapi-Config tool for overclocking.
 (RECOMMENDED FOR SPEED, this tool uses non warrenty void settings, if you dont care about that... remove the old config.txt from PI_BOOT partition and cp config.txt above to PI_BOOT)

 # Unpacking the image on unix: